 4. Aerobatics/Spinning Endorsement & Optional Qualifications

 The LTF course includes aerobatics and spinning endorsement manoeuvre training in an aerobatics-rated aircraft.
-You can also opt to include additional training endorsements like Multi-Engine, Instrument Rating, Design Feature and/or Night VFR.
+You can also opt to include additional training endorsements like Multi-Engine, Instrument rating, and/or Night VFR.

 Following successful completion of the training and the Flight Instructor Rating exam, you will receive the Flight Instructor Rating qualification itself, as well as a Grade 3 Training Endorsement that allows you to train other new instructors.